 Student Program Fees - September 2021 Intake*

-Fees cover tuition, internship supervision, and access to all facilities.
+Fees cover tuition, project supervision, and access to facilities.

 Program fees do not cover accommodation, meals, insurance, visa and personal expenses.